0xFFD700/Neuland-CTF-2022/CTF Aufgaben/REV/password-medium/writeup.md

 The program asks for a password.
 The challenge is to get the password through reversing the binary.
 There is some string stacking implemented within the binary.

+The solution requires to reverse the binary and check which variables are used to fulfill the last `if`.
+Another solution requires to check what the last `print` prints.
+This is the flag, if the user provided the correct password.
+However, the printed variable (`v4`) is stacked too, which requires some work to determine which strings are used to build the flag.

 ```go
 package main